 There seems to be an endless variety of photographic opportunities at Disneyland Paris: huge parade floats, beautifully themed buildings, dancers and performers, landscaped gardens, spectacular illuminations, fireworks and, of course, the Disney characters themselves.
 The park is often open late into the evening too.
 This provides photographers a great opportunity to make the most of the golden hour when all the lights go on.
 Here’s a few suggestions to get you started.

 Prepare your backpack

-Prepare for your day
+Prepare a draft itinerary for your day

 Allow extra time for character meet-and-greets